AmitWiley2001/21BottlesGame/README.md

 The following message will appear at the start of the game.

-    There are 21 beer bottles...
+    There are 21 Water bottles...
     There are 2 players - Computer and you.
     At a time, each one can pick up any no. of bottles between 1 and 4 (inclusive) Will you like to play first?

 If the User types ‘Yes’ and presses ‘Enter’ key, the next lines of output would be

-    Will you like to play first?
-    Yes
     How many you would like to pick up?

 If you pick up 3 bottles initially and press ‘Enter’,